 There are loads of great pubs in Camden.
-Chill at the Hawley Arms or The Lock Tavern; rock with the rockabillies at The Elephant's Head; kick on until way past your bedtime at The Good Mixer; hobnob with emos and metalheads at the Hobgoblin; or drink a toast in the Spread Eagle just off Parkway.
+Chill at the Hawley Arms or The Lock Tavern; rock with the rockabillies at The Elephant's Head; kick on until way past your bedtime at The Good Mixer; hobnob with goths, emos and metalheads at The Devonshire Arms; or drink a toast in the Spread Eagle just off Parkway.

 4. Live music